Shop By Category

 In addition, consider whether you feel safe in your current neighborhood.
 If you have the ability to connect with your neighbors and build up your local support network, now is a great time to start.
 If you think you’d feel safer living close to friends or family, consider how you might be able to do that.
 Other safety concerns might be addressed by installing a security system and wearing a device that can automatically detect falls and contact emergency services.
 To feel safe and prepared, it’s important to acknowledge potential safety concerns and address how one might deal with those situations if they arise.

 The bathroom can be a big source of anxiety for aging adults—even those who feel otherwise fairly independent.
-The risk of falls often increases when bathing or using the toilet, and if incontinence is part of the equation, cleaning up after an accident can feel daunting.
+The risk of falls often increases when bathing or using the toilet, and if dealing with incontinence is part of the equation, cleaning up after an accident can feel daunting.

 Bath safety products like grab bars, bath benches, and raised toilet seats can help you feel safer using the bathroom on your own.
 For hygiene concerns, first make sure to talk openly and honestly about your needs and concerns with anyone who is going to be helping with your personal care.
 They may need to get some training on how to best help you.

 Maintaining good hygiene also means preparing with good bladder protection products, using barrier creams to protect your skin against irritation, and learning more about incontinence skin care so you can stay clean and comfortable after accidents.
-This helps

 As you age, you may not have the same energy as you had before.
 Take care of yourself and give yourself some breathing room by hiring in-home help and asking for assistance for friends and family.